-Directed by Dr. Lisette Canton, this remarkably successful choir won a Juno Award in 2020, and has performed several times by invitation at Bachfest Leipzig, as well as in a dozen other European cities, plus China, other East Asian locales, and the USA.
-The programme will include Renaissance, Baroque and Modern music from the OBC’s two 2020-2021 performances.
+Directed by Dr. Lisette Canton, this remarkable choir won a Juno Award in 2020, and has performed several times by invitation at Bachfest Leipzig, as well as in a dozen other European cities, plus China, other East Asian locales, and the USA.
+This programme will include Renaissance, Baroque and Modern music from the OBC’s two 2020-2021 performances.
 In addition, two superb virtual choir renditions of music by J.S.
 Bach will be featured.
 The concert will conclude with the final movement of Handel’s epic Dixit Dominus from the OBC’s Juno-winning CD recording.

 Performances & Interview

-Angela Hewitt with Ian Alexander – St. Albans Cathedral, UK & Umbria, Italy
+Angela Hewitt with Ian Alexander – Umbria, Italy & Oratorio di San Francesco dei Nobili – Perugia, Italy

 Angela Hewitt is one of the world’s busiest pianists.
 She has graciously agreed to be part of OFC 2021, as an Honorary Patron of the RCCO.
 She will offer an exciting glimpse of her new Fazioli concert grand piano in Umbria, and will perform a stunning piano transcription of Bach’s Passacaglia in C minor amidst the Baroque luxury of the Oratorio di San Francesco dei Nobili in Perugia, Italy.
 She will also be interviewed by her long-time friend Ian Alexander, talking about her life and music.

-David Simon – Basilica of Our Lady, Guelph
+David Simon – Basilica of Our Lady Immaculate, Guelph

 Symphony No. 5 (First Movement) – Pyotr Ilyich Tchaikovsky, tr.
 Simon